Life Insurance

 You can name multiple agents on a POA document.
 Often, this means a top choice and a few alternates, although you can specify multiple people who have to work together as co-agents (such as multiple adult children).

-If you’re interested in naming co-agents (or if you’re named along with someone else on a relative’s POA), make sure the document answers these questions:
+If you’re interested in naming co-agents (or if you’re named as POA along with someone else on a relative’s POA), make sure the document answers these questions:

 • Can co-agents act independently, or do all of them need to agree on every decision?